Dorie Ladner: Activism

-Current work
+Later life and death

+Ladner had lived in the Washington, D.C. area since 1974, where she was a social worker, counseling patients in the emergency rooms and the rape crisis centers at District of Columbia General Hospital and St. Elizabeths Hospital.

-She currently lives in Washington, D.C. where she is frequently invited to speak on panels and interviewed for documentary film projects.
-For example, in 2014 she was interviewed for the American Experience PBS documentary on Freedom Summer and she spoke on a panel with Stanley Nelson Jr. and Khalil Gibran Muhammad, hosted by New America in New York.
+Ladner was frequently invited to speak on panels and interviewed for documentary film projects.
+In 2014 she was interviewed for the American Experience PBS documentary on Freedom Summer and spoke on a panel with Stanley Nelson Jr. and Khalil Gibran Muhammad, hosted by New America in New York.
 In August 2017, Ladner was one of the panelists for a workshop called "SNCC: Civil Right Activism to DC Statehood" at the National Lawyers Guild 80th annual convention in Washington, D.C. along with Judy Richardson, Courtland Cox, Frank Smith, and others.
 In October 2017, Ladner took part in a discussion after the screening of the short film This Little Light of Mine: The Legacy of Fannie Lou Hamer.
 The other panelists included filmmaker Robin Hamilton and Kim Jeffries Leonard, President and CEO of Envision Consulting and Member of LINKS, Inc., in a discussion of women activists during the Civil Rights Movement.

+Ladner's marriage to Hailu Churnet ended in divorce.

+Ladner died on March 11, 2024, in Washington, D.C., at the age of 81.
+At the time of her death, Ladner was survived by her daughter, Yodit Churnet, four sisters, three brothers and a grandson.
+Ladner's sister, Joyce Ladner, said the cause of death was respiratory failure due to complications from COVID-19, bronchial obstruction and colitis.